Dutch Oven Daddy

 Serving Suggestions

-Close up of the pork roast with onions, carrots, and potatoes, in the au jus.
+Close up of the pork roast with onions, carrots, and potatoes on a plate ready to serve.

 More hearty one pot meals